olssonm/swedish-entity/README.md

 The benefits of this package – while not always strictly according to the standard – is the ability to format using both short/long (10 or 12 characters) without or with a seperator (i.e. 11/13 characters).

-Note that companies always consists of 10 characters (and an optional seperator).
+Note that companies always consists of 10/11 characters (with or without an optional seperator).

 This package use the excellent [personnummer/php](https://github.com/personnummer/php)-package as it's basis for the social security-handling, but with some additional attributes.